scmilee/Defense-Against-The-Dark-Arts/week2.md

 #### Types of Forensics:
 - **Live**: The suspects device is currently on whether at the scene of the crime or cryogenically frozen and brought to a lab.
 This device still has all of its RAM untouched (mostly) and can have a memory dump performed on it to get all volatile data off of it.
 This is usually best case scenario as memory dumps contain a lot of useful information like the master file table, secrets etc.
 - **Post-mortem**: This is the less ideal situation but still can be very fruitful if you know what you're doing.
-This is an investigation into the main storage component of the suspects device, but in some cases can be an investigstion into perihperal devices as well(as long as they're non-volatile).
+This is an investigation into the main storage component of the suspects device, but in some cases can be an investigation into perihperal devices as well(as long as they're non-volatile).
 Given todays growing storage sizes (1TB +), there is an increasing amount of data to process in the same time-span as 10 + years ago.
 This has lead investigators to exploiting hashing to quickly compare contents of files against known exploitive content/IP.
 - **Network Based**: This is often a pre-cursor to a live or post-mortem investigation and can be performed without direct access to the suspects computer.
 It montiors activity through firewalls, routers, ISP datalogs etc.

 #### Incident Response Procedures: